orar/questrar/docs/createStateProvider.md

 Creating a state provider
 --
-Questrar looks agnostic to your app storage implementation.
+Questrar is agnostic to your app storage implementation.
 The above implementation used redux as the storage of the app.
 You could also create your implementation and provide as a prop to `RequestStateProvider`

 ```js